cloudcreativity/ddd-modules/docs/guide/application/asynchronous-processing.md

 :::info
 See the [commands chapter](./commands) for details on how to create the adapter.
-This covers binding command handlers and middleware into the command bus.
+This covers binding command handlers and middleware into the command bus via PHP attributes.
 :::

 You will also need a queue driven port that allows you to queue these internal commands.
 This means there must also be a